gsinghjay/zodiac-engine/memory-bank/activeContext.md

 ## Next Steps

+1. **Test FastAPI Best Practices Implementation**: Run the full test suite to make sure all the refactoring is working as expected.
-1.  **Commit & PR**: Finalize commits and create a Pull Request for the `refactor/router` branch.
+2. **Commit & PR**: Create commits and submit a Pull Request for the `refactor/fastapi` branch.
-2.  **Prioritize Further Best Practices**: Decide on the next set of best practices from `docs/fastapi-best-practices-updates.md` to implement (e.g., Pydantic v2 updates, Service Layer DI).
-3.  **Implement Next Best Practice**: Begin work on the next selected refactoring task.
+3. **Continue with Best Practices**: Implement remaining best practices from `docs/fastapi-best-practices-updates.md`:
+   - Complete async/sync consistency updates
+   - Enhance error handling
+   - Implement API response customization
+   - Add performance optimizations

 ## Active Decisions & Considerations

-- **Directory Naming**: Successfully implemented the decision to use `routers/` instead of `endpoints/`.
-- **Migration Approach**: Successfully used `git mv` to preserve file history during restructuring.
-- **Testing Importance**: Confirmed the importance of testing, as it verified the migration success.
+- **Modern Dependency Injection**: Implemented modern dependency injection patterns with Annotated types.
+- **Pydantic v2 Migration**: Successfully updated schema files to use modern Pydantic v2 syntax.
+- **Service Layer Pattern**: Converted static service methods to instance methods with proper dependency injection.
+- **Environment Variables**: Added proper .env file support with robust parsing.
+- **CORS Configuration**: Implemented a clean approach using a property method to convert string origins to a list.

 ## Important Patterns & Preferences

 - **Follow Best Practices**: Continue adhering to documented FastAPI best practices.
 - **Modularity**: Maintain clear separation of concerns between API, service, and core layers.
-The new structure reinforces this.
-- **Documentation**: Keep project documentation (like the migration plan and Memory Bank) up-to-date.
-(This update is part of that).
+- **Documentation**: Keep project documentation up-to-date with changes.
-- **Testing**: Ensure comprehensive test coverage for reliability.
+- **Testing**: Ensure changes maintain or improve test coverage.
+- **Type Safety**: Use proper typing and Pydantic validation throughout the codebase.
+- **Environment Configuration**: Single source of truth in .env files with proper parsing in Settings.

 ## Learnings & Insights

-- The migration to the `routers/` structure was successful and improved alignment with standard FastAPI patterns.
-- A clear migration plan (`docs/api-structure-migration-plan.md`) was crucial for executing the refactor smoothly.
-- Automated tests provided confidence in the structural changes.
-- The Memory Bank continues to be essential for tracking progress and context.
+- The Pydantic v2 syntax is more concise and readable compared to v1.
+- Proper dependency injection with instance methods provides better testability and maintainability.
+- Using status code constants from FastAPI improves code readability and maintainability.
+- Documenting environment variables is crucial for new developers to set up the project correctly.
+- Property methods in Pydantic Settings classes provide a clean way to transform string configuration values into more complex types.
+- The @staticmethod decorator should be removed when instance methods need access to self attributes.